Lucky-Lance/Lucky-Lance.github.io/index.md

 ### General Information

-I am an under graduate student from Department of Computer Science and Technology,  Shanghai Jiao Tong University (SJTU).
+I am an under graduate student from Department of Computer Science and Technology,  Shanghai Jiao Tong University [(SJTU)](https://www.sjtu.edu.cn/).

 I am now the Deputy Director of the Organization Department of the Youth League Committee of the School of Electronic Information and Electrical Engineering (SEIEE), Shanghai Jiao Tong University.
 I also served as one of the ministers of the secretariat of the college student union.
-At present, I also work as the secretary of the Youth League branch of class F1903303.
+I also work as the secretary of the Youth League branch of class F1903303.

 ### Academic Performance

 At present, my average course score is **93.44**, ranking **3 / 121** in my major.
+For two consecutive years, I have been ranked **1 / 121** in the "Comprehensive Assessment of Undergraduates" of my major.
 I got good grades in some computer related courses.
-Some detailed course grades are showed in the following List.
+Some detailed course grades are showed in the following list.

 <details>
     <summary>Course Grades</summary>